kupuguy/dwarf_copier/dwarf_copier/help-text.md

 The following names are available for use in templates.

+* bin - 1 for 1x1 binning else 2 for 2x2 binning
 * exp - Exposure (as a decimal rather than a fraction for exposures less than 1 second)
 * gain - Gain
 * Y - 4 digit year